jcobo88/packet-tracer-networking-lab/README.md

 # Troubleshooting Scenarios

-Troubleshooting was a major part of this lab.
+Troubleshooting was a major part of this project.

 Instead of only configuring a working network, I intentionally introduced or encountered failures and worked through the symptoms before applying a fix.